ManicMarik/Starfinder/Starfinder House Rules.md

   * Fully sentient, can override commands.
 Completely dedicated to PC.

 ### Crafting
-A Mechanic or a Mystic can craft items using the Engineering and Mysticism skills the max level of the item is the skills ranks.
+A Mechanic, Technomancer or a Mystic can craft items using the Engineering and Mysticism skills the max level of the item is the skills ranks.
 	If they have a profession skill in specialized crafting the max level is the professions bonus.
 	Note: it is possible the maximum level of item to be crafted can be below the PC’s level